kimjoar/writings/understanding-backbone.md

 ```

 However, repeating this for every view is a pain.
 That's one of the
-reasons to use Backbone views.
+reasons to use Backbone views — sharing code between views.

 Getting started with views in Backbone
 --------------------------------------